Chocolate Cashew Nut Spread: Eat Your Heart Out Nutella

 As it happened, I acquired a fabulous power blender not long after creating this chocolate cashew nut spread.
 I had to try it again in my new blender.
 Only this time I went for a raw chocolate spread version.

 Thanks for visiting Tin and Thyme.
-If you make this chocolate cashew nut spread, I’d love to hear about it in the comments below or via social media.
+If you make this If you make this chocolate cashew nut spread, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.
-For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.

 Chocolate Cashew Nut Spread.
 PIN IT.